B2B homepage structure isn’t about following a template. It’s about guiding visitors through a logical journey from awareness to action.

 [Brief explanation + visual]

 Key principle: Make it seem easy and fast.
-Quantify time whenever possible.
+Quantify time whenever you can.

 Common mistakes: